-You may borrow from banks, insurance companies, co-operative societies or borrowing companies licensed under the Malaysian Financial Services Act 2013 or incur debt through acquiring goods by means of hire purchase agreements or other arrangements, provided that:
+You may borrow from banks, insurance companies, co-operative societies or borrowing companies licensed under the supervision of the Financial Services Agency of Japan or other applicable government bodies supervising financial institutions or incur debt through acquiring goods by means of hire purchase agreements or other arrangements, provided that:

-- a) such banks, insurance companies, co-operative societies or borrowing companies from which you borrow are not directly or indirectly subjected to your official authority; - b) such borrowings do not lead to public scandal or be subject to construal that you have abused your position for our private advantage; or - c) the aggregate of your debts does not or is not likely to cause you serious pecuniary indebtedness as defined under Section 1.
+- a) such banks, insurance companies, co-operative societies or borrowing companies from which you borrow are no directly or indirectly subject to your official authority; - b) such borrowings do not lead to public scandal or be subject to construal that you have abused your position for your private advantage; or - c) the aggregate of your debts does not or is not likely to cause you serious pecuniary indebtedness as defined under Section 1.

-You may not borrow from any other personengaged in the business of money lending.
+You may not borrow from any other person engaged in the business of money lending.